-- Always work in a professional manner following MannionDaniels' Business Code of Ethics - Always be aware of the imbalance of power in working relationships - Always be aware of situations which may present risks to children and adults - Assess, plan and organise your work so as to minimise these risks - Always be visible to others when working with children.
+- Always be aware of situations which may present risks to children and adults - Assess, plan and organise your work to minimise these risks - Always be visible to others when working with children.
 There should never be a situation in which anyone employed by, representing, or working with MannionDaniels in any capacity is alone with a child.
-You must be accompanied at all times by an appropriate individual (e.g. a project worker, relative, carer or teacher) - Where possible avoid one-on-one meetings with adults when visiting projects, if unavoidable be aware of the situation and of each of your potential vulnerability - Be clear that confidentiality can never be guaranteed if it is suspected that a child or an adult deemed to be vulnerable is being abused - Not take images or film anyone using personal equipment, in your work connected to MannionDaniels, without prior agreement with
+You must be accompanied at all times by an appropriate individual (e.g. a project worker, relative, carer or teacher) - Where possible avoid one-on-one meetings with adults when visiting projects, if unavoidable be aware of the situation and of each of your potential vulnerabilities - Be clear that confidentiality can never be guaranteed if it is suspected that a child or an adult deemed to be vulnerable is being abused - Do not take images or film anyone using personal equipment, in your work connected to MannionDaniels, without prior agreement with Mannion Daniels.